Get your Garden on

 3/14 $20 members, $30 non members

-"Learn what to expect as spring arrives and your native garden responds to longer days, shorter nights and warmer temperatures.
+what to expect as spring arrives and your native garden responds to longer days, shorter nights and warmer temperatures.
 The class begins with a lecture on how native plants function and ends with a walk through the grounds for close examination of trees, shrubs, perennials and more.
 This class is limited to 15 people, so be sure to sign up sooner rather than later.

 Wear comfortable shoes, a hat and sunscreen.
 Bring water and plenty of questions! $30, members. $40, non-members"